ilyes-smaouii/advent-of-code-2025/README.md

 \
 Update : just read the instructions for Day 8, and damn.
 Will try to think about it while I make myself dinner.

+### 2025/12/11
+Update on Day 8 : didn't do much, and I may not allocate too much time for it in the next few days as I'm a little busy, but I might still give it a go.